LahiruKumaraHewagama/Chore-Ticket-Graber-FE/README.md

 # Ticket grabber

-This application has a front end developed using React.js and an API service implemented using Ballerina to demo a simple hotel reservation use case.
+This application has a front end developed using React.js